Guyon-J/IoCAT/README.md

 # IoCAT
-Iohexol Clearance Analysis Tool (IoCAT) is a Shiny app for calculating the GFR based on the terminal plasma clearance of iohexol
+Iohexol Clearance Analysis Tool (IoCAT) is a visualisation tool for calculating the GFR based on the terminal plasma clearance of iohexol

 ## Prerequisites for using IoCAT
 IoCAT was built in [R](https://www.r-project.org) , an open source programming language using the [Shiny package](https://shiny.rstudio.com), a web application framework for R. All required code can be found in this github repository.